-• IAS 32 Financial Instruments: Presentation: The amendments to IAS 32 pertained to the application guidance on the offsetting of financial assets and financial liabilities, focused on four main areas: the meaning of 'currently has a legally enforceable right of set-off', the application of simultaneous realization and settlement, the offsetting of collateral amounts and the unit of account for applying the offsetting requirements.
-The Company is currently assessing the impact that the adoption of this standard may have on its financial statements.
+IAS 32 "Financial Instruments: Presentation": The amendments to IAS 32 pertained to the application guidance on the offsetting of financial assets and financial liabilities, focused on four main areas: the meaning of 'currently has a legally enforceable right of set-off', the application of simultaneous realization and settlement, the offsetting of collateral amounts and the unit of account for applying the offsetting requirements.
+This standard has been deferred indefinitely.
+The Company is currently assessing the impact that the adoption of IAS 32 may have on its consolidated financial statements.
+The Company does not expect that initial adoption will have an impact on our consolidated financial statements, since it will be adopted retrospectively.